 Modern society does everything possible to get the mother out of the home and to encourage parents to turn the children over to babysitters and schools.
-This is not the Bible way, and the fruit has been terrible.
-It is the product of the philosophy of feminism which began to spread at the end of the 19th century.
-Feminism is rebellion to God’s Word.
+It is the product of feminism which began to spread at the end of the 19th century.
+Feminist philosophy is rebellion to God’s Word.
 Feminism teaches that women should do whatever they please rather than submit to fathers and husbands.
-It teaches that women can do anything a man can do.
+It teaches that women can do anything a man can do, downplaying, even denying, the fundamental differences between male and female.
 It teaches that being keepers at home is bondage, and women need to be liberated from such things.
-Women working outside the home began with the Industrial Revolution in England, and it grew during World War I (1920s) and World War II (1940s).
+Women working outside the home began with the Industrial Revolution in England and America and increased during World War I (1920s) and World War II (1940s).
+It is the product of covetousness, the advertising age; you must have everything and you must have it now.
+This is not the Bible way, and the fruit has been terrible.
 It has been a major contributor to the weakening of the home and the explosion of divorce.
 It has left the children without direct parental supervision.

 Each family must make these decisions before the Lord.
 Pastors are the teachers and overseers of the assembly, but a pastor is not the head of the homes in the assembly.
 The husband and father is sole head of the home under Christ, and he must make these decisions in conjunction with his wife; they are one flesh (Eph.
 5:31).
 The husband and wife do not have the authority to ignore or disobey the Word of God, but they have the authority to interpret the Word of God and to apply it to their family situation (1 Jo.
 2:27).
 In some cases, for example, the children are in a church school and mothers work in the school and church.
 In that type of situation, the mothers are not neglecting their children, because the children are in the school.